ibm-bluemix-mobile-services/bms-clientsdk-swift-applaunch/README.md

 Before running the `pod install` command, make sure to use Cocoapods version [1.1.0.beta.1](https://github.com/CocoaPods/CocoaPods/releases/tag/1.1.0.beta.1).

-For apps built with Swift 3.2, you may receive a prompt saying "Convert to Current Swift Syntax?" when opening your project in Xcode 9 (following the installation of BMSCore) do not convert AppLaunch or BMSCore.
+Apps built with Swift 3.2 may receive a message "Convert to Current Swift Syntax?" while opening the project on Xcode 9, make sure you do not convert AppLaunch or BMSCore.

 This will installs your dependencies and creates a new Xcode workspace.
-***Note:*** Ensure that you always open the new Xcode workspace, instead of the original Xcode project file:
+***Note:*** Always open a new Xcode workspace instead of the existing xcode project file:

 ```
 MyApp.xcworkspace